EarthEdSTEM/earthed-iot-programs-tutorials/T_OLED.md

 Test it!
 Debug it!
 ------------------
 Time to test your code.
 Download the code to the micro: bit and try it out.
 Observe what happens.<br>
-How could you integrate the OLED into your code to output information?<br><br>
+How could you integrate the OLED into a project to output information gained from other sensors?<br><br>

 Congratulations!
 You have finished this tutorial.
 ** [- Click here to return to the menu](https://sites.google.com/earthed.vic.edu.au/tutorial-iot/home)**<br>